History of Frank Ocean in Timeline

 2012: Channel Orange Debut and Summer Tour

-February 2013: Began Work on Second Studio Album
+February 2013: Started Work on Second Album

-May 28, 2013: Announced You're Not Dead ...
-2013 Tour
+May 28, 2013: You're Not Dead...2013 Tour Announcement

-On May 28, 2013, Frank Ocean announced the You're Not Dead ...
-2013 Tour, a fourteen-date European and Canadian tour.
+On May 28, 2013, Frank Ocean announced the You're Not Dead...2013 Tour, a fourteen-date European and Canadian tour.

-June 16, 2013: You're Not Dead ...
-2013 Tour Began
+June 16, 2013: You're Not Dead...2013 Tour Kickoff

-On June 16, 2013, Frank Ocean's You're Not Dead ...
-2013 Tour began in Munich.
+On June 16, 2013, Frank Ocean's You're Not Dead...2013 Tour began in Munich, marking the start of his European and Canadian tour.

 August 4, 2013: Cancelled OVO Fest Appearance